-For an informal chat or to discuss legal powers of attorney, contact Dawn on 01969 623092.
+For an informal chat, contact Dawn on 01969 623092.

 Dawn Clarkson – Wills and Estate Planning Ltd, Thornborough Hall, Leyburn.